 - Program / Portfolio Kanban

 Each approach has pros and cons that need to be considered and evaluated against the situation.
 There’s no “cookie cutter” solution.

-For large enterprises we have had great experience with SAFe in the last few years.
-SAFe continuous to evolve and with “Essential SAFe” we believe the framework is making good moves to fit smaller organizations as well.
+For large enterprises, we have had a great experience with SAFe in the last few years.
+SAFe continues to evolve and with “Essential SAFe” we believe the framework is making good moves to fit smaller organizations as well.

 SAFe is a great template to start with